cmanv/zwm/readme.md

 - _desktop\_list="space separated list of desktops numbers"_

 > Sent where there is a change in the list of active desktops.
-> The active desktop is prepended by a '*' in the list.
+> The active desktop number is prepended by a '*' in the list.

 To activate this feature, set _message-socket_ to the path of the destination socket in the configuration file.
 Alternatively, use the _-m_ command line option to specify its value.
 If used, the command line option overrides the value defined in the configuration file.